-One of our longest running and most successful programs, public schools in Chatham, Orange and Durham Counties have all benefited from the program in which artists, musicians, and dancers are welcomed into a school to provide music education ranging from small class workshops to whole school concerts.
+One of our longest running and most successful programs — public schools in Chatham, Orange and Durham Counties have all benefited from the program in which artists, musicians, and dancers are welcomed into a school to provide music education ranging from small class workshops to whole school concerts.
 At a time when music and art departments are being cut from schools, this program continues to fill an important need for our young community.
-Click HERE to watch a video created by one of the APPLES interns who helped coordinate the program.

 Below is a listing of some of the programs provided to area schools through Shakori Hills’ Roots in the Schools: